-Student Protection Contacts in Schools
+School Student Protection Contacts in Schools

 - a.
-In accordance with the Education (Accreditation of Non-State Schools) Regulation 2017, Holy Spirit School has five stated employees to whom a student can report behaviour of another employee that the student considers is inappropriate.
+In accordance with the Education (Accreditation of Non-State Schools) Regulation 2017, Holy Spirit School has five stated staff members to whom a student can report behaviour of another staff member that the student considers is inappropriate.
 They are known as Student Protection Contacts. - b.
 The Principal is a Student Protection Contact at the school.
-The other Student Protection Contacts at the school are Mrs Beveridge (APA), Mrs Surawski (APRE), Mrs Scott (GC) and Mrs Blake (ST:IE).
-These nominated persons may be contacted through the school office. - c.
-The role of the Student Protection Contact is to receive complaints and allegations from employees and students and to make or assist employees to make all reports as outlined in BCE's Student Protection Processes.
-The identity of the Holy Spirit School Student Protection Contacts is made known to employees, students, volunteers and parents by publishing their details on the school's website and for example in school newsletters, on posters in the school and at parent information nights. - d.
+The other Student Protection Contact are/is a staff member at the school, Majella Beveridge, Jennifer Surawski, Megan Blake and Jenni Scott.
+These nominated persons may be contacted through the school office.
+The role of the Student Protection Contact is to receive complaints and allegations from staff and students and to make or assist staff to make all reports as outlined in BCE's Student Protection Processes.
+The identity of the Holy Spirit School Student Protection Contacts is made known to employees, students, volunteers and parents by publishing their details on the school's website and for example in school newsletters, on posters in the school and at parent information nights. - c.
 Information about the Student Protection Contacts and requirements for their appointment is detailed within the BCE's Student Protection Processes.